Loading...

 Source: Ulysses Ortega for The Standard

-The crew, dressed in a mix of Japanese denim and unique Deadhead gear, barely spoke English, but their love for the Dead is undying and a testament to the reach of culture.
-Replete with T-shirts, hats, stickers, and bandanas with Grateful Dead art and Japanese characters, the shop’s signature item was too good to pass up, so I gave up $100 for the bear, which my photographer promptly purchased from me, so I was still on track budget-wise.
+The crew, dressed in Japanese denim and unique Deadhead gear, spoke little English, but their love for the Dead is undying and a testament to the reach of culture.
+The shop’s signature item was too good to pass up, so I gave up $100 for the bear, which my photographer promptly purchased from me, so I was still on track budget-wise.

 “Yeah, I kind of fucked up,” he shrugged.

-Luckily, a neighboring seller gifted me a couple for free.
-As I strolled down to continue my hunt, I grabbed a $5 Tecate from a crew of clowns that traveled from Pittsburgh, Pennsylvania.
-One of them, who identified themself as Squeaky, said the trio had only booked a flight.
-They had no place to stay, no tickets, and no mode of transportation.
+Luckily, a neighboring seller gifted me a couple.
+As I strolled down to continue my hunt, I grabbed a $5 Tecate from a crew of clowns that had traveled from Pittsburgh.
+One, Squeaky, said the trio had booked only the flight and had no place to stay, no tickets, and no mode of transportation.

 A man in a tie-dye shirt and cap sits on the ground selling colorful tie-dye clothes and framed pin collections at an outdoor market.